Best 43-inch TVs in 2023 – our top picks

-Shopping for a 43-inch TV, or considering one but thinking it may not be big enough?
+Shopping for the best 43-inch TV, or considering one?
 We break down the key features to look for and identify the best 43-inch TVs you can buy.
 And provide our own picks for the best 43-inch TVs available right now.

 In the last few years, the TV industry has focused on ‘bigger’.
-Screen sizes have rapidly grown, with some of the best features only available on TVs starting at 55-inch or above.
+Screen sizes have rapidly grown from the once common 32-inch TV, with some of the best features only available on TVs starting at 50-inch or above.

-And while that’s great for a lounge or family room, you might be looking for a smaller option for a bedroom, office space, or nook.
-Thankfully, many of the best TV manufacturers have started to pay attention, and are releasing some amazing 43-inch TVs now that are packed with the latest tech.
+And while a 75-inch TV is great for a lounge or family room, you might be looking for a smaller option for a bedroom, office space, or nook.
+Thankfully, many of the best TV manufacturers have started to pay attention to these requirements, and are releasing some amazing 43-inch TVs now that are packed with the latest tech.

 How we picked the best 43-inch TVs